-We will do what we can to support you with your visa application, but we are not able to provide any immigration advice to you.
-The NZ Immigration Advisor Act (2009) requires anyone providing immigration advice to be licensed, and the University of Otago is not a licensed immigration advisor.
+We will do what we can to support you with your Visa application, but we are not able to provide any immigration advice to you.
+The NZ Immigration Advisor Act (2009) requires anyone providing immigration advice to be licensed and the University of Otago is not a licensed immigration advisor.

-Who does the Talent Policy apply to?
+Who does the Talent Visa apply to?

-- Are aged 55 years or younger, and;
+- Are aged 55 years or younger, and

 - Have an offer of full-time employment (of at least 30 hours per week) for a minimum of 24 months, and;

-- Will be paid a minimum base salary of NZ$55,000, and;
+- Will be paid a minimum base salary of NZ$79,560 per annum (see below 7 October 2019 note), and;

 - Have met immigration health and character requirements, and;